dieharders/ai-text-server/README.md

 Forked from vercel [project](https://github.com/vercel/next.js/tree/canary/examples/with-electron)

----

 ## Main Features

 - ✅ Inference: Run open-source AI models for free
-- ✅ Provide easy to setup desktop installers
+- ✅ Provide easy to use desktop installers
 - ✅ Embeddings: Create vector embeddings from a text or document files
 - ✅ Search: Using a vector database and Llama Index to make semantic or similarity queries
 - ✅ Advanced Settings: Fine tune how the model is loaded
 - ❌ Threads: Save/Retrieve chat message history

-## Features (upcoming)
+## Upcoming Features

 - ❌ Cloud platform (subscription, host your infra with us)
 - ❌ Enterprise service (subscription & paid support, bring your own infra)
 - ❌ Auto Agents
 - ❌ Multi-Chat

----

 ## How It Works